NicoleJackson89/pp4-recipe-share/README.md

 - Webpage name "Recipe Share" redirects to the home page when clicked for easy navigation.
 - Active pages will show as "darker" text on the nav bar for better user experience.
-- The nav bar consists of the home, about and login/logout/sign-up options as well as the current logged in users name.
+- The nav bar consists of the home, about and login/logout/sign-up options as well as the current logged in user's name.

 <details>
 <summary> Main heading